microsoft/vscode-livepreview/README.md

 ![console-demo](https://raw.githubusercontent.com/microsoft/vscode-livepreview/main/img/console-demo.gif)

 ### Workspace-less Previewing
 No workspace?
 No problem!
 For a quick preview of your file, the server can also access files outside of your workspace to preview.

 ![no-workspace-preview](https://raw.githubusercontent.com/microsoft/vscode-livepreview/main/img/no-workspace-preview.gif)

 Notes about workspace-less extension use:
 - Linked files for these pages may not be correct if they are relative to a specific root (e.g. a project root).
 - Tasks do not work outside of a workspace, so a server will just launch in the background upon external preview when outside of a workspace.
 You can use the `Live Preview: Stop Server` command to kill the server in this case.

 ### Multi-root Support
 The different workspaces will be assigned specific server endpoints, allowing you to easily preview files in all of your workspaces.

-## Prerequisites
-To use this extension, you must have [Node JS v14+](https://nodejs.org/en/download/).
 ## Running the extension
 You can install the extension [in the marketplace here](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server).
 To contribute, see the [contributing page](https://github.com/microsoft/vscode-livepreview/blob/main/CONTRIBUTING.md).
 ## FAQ